MingruiZhangW/Books-Reading-Notes/3. Network Programming/3. 图解TCP IP/Note.md

 **SSH uses asymmetric encryption in a few different places.** During the ***initial key exchange process*** used to ***set up the symmetrical encryption*** (used to encrypt the session), asymmetrical encryption is used.
 In this stage, both parties produce *temporary key pairs* and exchange the public key in order to produce the shared secret that will be used for symmetrical encryption.

-The more well-discussed use of asymmetrical encryption with SSH comes from ***SSH key-based authentication***. **SSH key pairs can be used to authenticate a client to a server.** The client creates a key pair and then uploads the public key to any remote server it wishes to access.
+The more well-discussed use of asymmetrical encryption with SSH comes from ***SSH key-based authentication***. **SSH key pairs can be used to authenticate a client to a server.** ***The client creates a key pair and then uploads the public key to any remote server it wishes to access***.
 This is placed in a file called authorized_keys within the ~/.ssh directory in the user account’s home directory on the remote server.

 <p align="center">
   <img src="https://github.com/MingruiZhangW/Books-Reading-Notes/blob/main/resources/img/network_programming_note/tu_jie_tcp_ip/112.png?raw=true" />